LARP Character Development 210

 Your character should not revolve around one thing.

 This is a fun one - simple and very open-ended.
-Just start asking yourself what if questions.
+Just start asking yourself what

 - What if your character woke up in a locked room with no memory as to how they got there?